 - Cyrillic languages: Two lines of subtitles = 36-42 characters per line

-Rarely in cases where there are lots of on-screen text or graphics, such as in webinars or presentations, we may have to move the subtitles to the left or right of the screen.
+Rarely in cases with lots of on-screen text or graphics, such as in webinars or presentations, we may have to move the subtitles to the left or right of the screen.
 Our translators will use their best judgement to ensure an optimum viewer experience.

-If subtitle placement has to be moved more than a few times in one piece of content, some additional budget may be required.
+Note if subtitle placement has to be altered more than a few times in one piece of content, some additional engineering time may be required.

 4. Open Caption (burnt-in) default styling

-Unless a custom style is preferred, the default style for burnt-in open captions is Style Option 2:
+Unless a custom style is requested, the default style for burnt-in open captions is Style Option 2:

 - 40–60px size (resolution dependant)